Aston-09/Fest-Registration/README.md

 # Cultural Fest Registration Platform

-A FastAPI and MySQL-based web application for managing cultural fest registrations, featuring an encrypted database, secure admin panel, and an aesthetic newspaper-themed frontend.
+A FastAPI and MySQL-based web application for managing cultural fest registrations, featuring an encrypted database, secure admin panel, and an aesthetic newspaper-themed frontend with PARALLAX EFFECT.

 ## Demo & Previews